Los Angeles Drug Possession and Distribution Defense Attorneys

 Being charged with any crime is no easy thing.
 You must go through the humiliation of an arrest: handcuffs, police cars, holding cells, and all.
 Worse, you must then face your own trial, where your character will be attacked for everyone to see, and the prosecution will do everything they can to prove to those attending, which could include your friends and family, that you are a criminal worthy of punishment.

 Given our country’s traumatic relationship with drugs, the prosecution is likely to do everything they can to land you behind bars.
 That is why you need one of the best defense teams in Los Angeles.
 At Werksman Jackson & Quinn LLP, we take pride in providing our clients with the time, attention, and support that they truly need.
-If you are facing drug possession or distribution charges, then you need the best California has to offer.
+If you are facing drug possession or distribution charges in Los Angeles, then you need the best California has to offer.
 Call our firm at (213) 688-0460 today.

 Simple Possession in California